'You were forever young': Celebrities mourn the loss of David Cassidy

 On Saturday, Cassidy's representative told TODAY that the singer and "Partridge Family" star had been hospitalized for liver and kidney failure and was in critical condition.
 Earlier this year, Cassidy revealed he was battling dementia.

-Friends and fans of the beloved 1970s teen idol took to social media to express their sadness after news spread of Cassidy's passing.
+Friends, fans and family members of the beloved 1970s teen idol took to social media to express their sadness after news spread of Cassidy's passing.